farmanb/farmanb.github.io/_pages/about.md

 <h2>About Me</h2>
 I am a Vermonter, born and raised.
 When I'm not doing mathematics, I tend to spend my time outdoors.
-I enjoy hiking, backpacking, cycling, gardening during the summers and snowboarding in the winter.
+Some of my favorite activities include hiking, backpacking, fly fishing cycling, and snowboarding.

 <h2>Appointments</h2>
 I am currently an Assistant Professor in the [Mathematics and Statistics Program](https://coes.latech.edu/undergraduate-programs/mathematics-statistics/) within the [College of Engineering and Sciences](https://coes.latech.edu) at [Louisiana Tech University](https://latech.edu).